tannewt/wa-law.org/bill/2021-22/hb/1293/1/README.md

 2. **This section does not apply if a court finds a defendant qualifies for reduced or alternative sentencing under section 2 of this act.**

+## Section 10
+> This section adds a new section to an existing chapter [9.94A](/rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md).
+Here is the [modified chapter](rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md) for context.

+1. Any person who has been discharged under RCW 9.94A.637 may apply to the sentencing court for a vacation of his or her record of conviction for an offense occurring prior to the effective date of this section on the basis that: The person is a survivor of domestic violence committed by an intimate partner; the domestic violence suffered by the person was a significant contributing factor to the defendant's criminal conduct; and the collateral consequences of the record of conviction create an unduly harsh burden on the person given his or her personal history, character, and condition as well as the nature and circumstances of the particular offense.

+2. In considering an application under this section, the court may consider the factors specified in section 2(2)(b) of this act and any evidence offered by the applicant, the prosecutor, and third parties including, but not limited to, those specified in section 2(2)(c) of this act; however, the court, in its discretion, may rely solely upon the sworn testimony of the applicant at a hearing before the court when granting an application under this section.

+3. If the court finds that an applicant qualifies under this section, the court may, in the interest of justice, waive the restrictions under RCW 9.94A.640(2) and vacate the conviction according to the process provided in RCW 9.94A.640(1).

+4. For the purposes of this section:

+    a.
+"Domestic violence" has the same meaning as provided in RCW 26.50.010.

+    b.
+"Intimate partner" has the same meaning as provided in RCW 26.50.010.

 ## Section 11
 > This section modifies existing section [9.94A.640](/rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md).
 Here is the [modified chapter](rcw/09_crimes_and_punishments/9.094A_sentencing_reform_act_of_1981.md) for context.